I love Kefalonia sign.

 You will need your UK driving licence, your valid UK passport, and a credit or debit card to make a deposit.

-They are located at the main airport, as well as in the larger towns.
+Car hire companies are located at the airport and in the larger towns.

 All major companies are available, including Hertz, Avis, Europcar, and Budget – as well as many Greek operators.

-Booking in advance is essential – for both price and availability – bur make sure that you thoroughly check the vehicle for any signs of damage before you take it onto the roads.
+Booking in advance is essential – for both price and availability – but make sure that you thoroughly check the vehicle for any signs of damage before you take it onto the roads.

-A rented vehicle is a great option for holidaymakers, as it gives you more chance to explore and see all that the island has to offer.
+A rented vehicle is a great option for holidaymakers, as it gives you more opportunities to explore and see all that the island has to offer.

 • 24/7 rescue at the roadside